Find Affordable College Courses

 27 Yearly Graduations

 Delta State University is the 6th most popular school in the nation for students seeking a master's degree in air transport.
 Roughly 2,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,190 per year, while in-state graduate students, on average, pay $8,190 per year.
-During the 2020-2021 academic year, 27 people received their master's degree in air transport from Delta State University.
-Of these students, 26% were women and 15% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,435 per year, while in-state graduate students, on average, pay $8,435 per year.
+During the most recent year for which we have data, 27 people received their master's degree in air transport from Delta State University.
+About 25% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+Data shows that Delta State University graduates that hold this degree go on to make a median salary of $85,493.

 #7